sabinem/treehouse-python-techdegree/readme.md

 - **regular users must fill in their profile** before they can see other users profiles

+### Intentions

+I played around a lot with the user profile.
+My goal was to complete it in a way that I could imagine in a real project:
+I did not include many extra fields, but rather put the focus on a smooth workflow:

+- I wanted the admin to be extra with no profile: the superuser is just logged in and out of the admin, he is not part of the real site.
+- I imagined the user to be able to sign up, but he is only able to be part of the community after he finishes his profile, so he is redirected every time he logs in
+- once he has filled out his profile, he can see all profiles of other users, to the extent that they allow him

 ###Installation
 1. Download the project on your computer
 2. Unzip and go into the newly established directory